-If the patella has not reduced, use your other hand to apply gentle force to the outermost edge of the displaced patella, and push the patella back to its normal location between the femoral condyles.
+If the patella has not reduced, use your other hand to apply gentle force to the lateral edge of the displaced patella, and push the patella medially back to its normal location between the femoral condyles.

 Successful reduction may be accompanied by a perceptible “clunk.”

 Successful reduction is preliminarily confirmed by visible restoration of a normal knee contour and by decreased pain.

 Immediately immobilize the knee in full extension with a knee immobilizer or splint.
 The immobilizer should be worn for 3weeks.